STORIES

 Bridging Fragments

-A short documentary about The Sloth Conservation Foundation, Bridging Fragments, is a finalist at the 2024 MY HERO International Film Festival.
+A short documentary about The Sloth Conservation Foundation, Bridging Fragments, is the first place winner of the Portrait of an Organization category at the 2024 MY HERO International Film Festival.
 The film was directed by Sonny DePasquale through his non-profit organization, Emergent Productions.
 Emergent Productions is a Florida-based organization using digital storytelling to promote conservation and highlight the individuals and organizations working to protect the environment.

 169752Sonny DePasquale, with permissionSonny DePasquale (center right) with Dr. Rebecca Cliffe (center left) with members of both The Sloth Conservation Foundation and Emergent Productions' teams.